What is a trial court?

 A trial court is an initial or original court that hears a dispute.
 The judge presiding over the trial court is the trial judge and he or she oversees the case to its reasonable end.
-The trial court must have jurisdiction over the subject matter of the case and the parties to hear it; and venue must be proper.
+The trial court must have jurisdiction over the subject matter of the case and the parties to hear it; and the venue must be proper.
 Once jurisdiction and venue is set, the trial court has vast discretion to rule on matters during the pre-trial process leading up to the trial itself.
 During the trial, the trial judge presides over and determines what evidence gets admitted into the record.
 If evidence is not admitted into evidence, it is meaningless, cannot be considered by the jury and will be ignored by all appellate courts.
 A trier-of-of-fact will resolve fact issues based upon the admitted evidence.
 Ultimately, the trial judge enters rulings and an order or judgment that ends the dispute at the trial (first) level of analysis.
 Virtually all matters decided by a trial court are subject to review by an intermediate appellate court, whose ruling can then be considered by the Texas Supreme Court.
 If an appellate court determines there was error at the trial level have an automatic right to appeal and the intermediate appellate court must accept the appeal.
 The Texas Supreme Court, on the other hand, has jurisdiction over any case presented to it, but only accepts appeals in its discretion, which is the last level of appeal in Texas.

 What is a Notice of Appeal?